When Anxiety Meds Don’t Work: Understanding Treatment Resistance

 Breakthrough anxiety refers to persistent symptoms that occur despite being on medication.
 Signs that anxiety meds don’t work may include:

-These indicators suggest that the current treatment plan may need adjustment or alternative strategies.
+These indicators suggest that the current treatment plan may need adjustment.

 The Impact of Comorbid Conditions

 Anxiety disorders often coexist with other mental or physical health conditions, such as depression, chronic pain, or thyroid issues.
-These comorbidities can complicate treatment and reduce the effectiveness of anxiety medications.
+These comorbidities (when multiple conditions occur together) complicate treatment and reduce the effectiveness of anxiety medications.
 Addressing these additional conditions is crucial for a comprehensive treatment approach.

 Autoimmune and Inflammatory Factors